Description

 High Moon by Virginie Brunelle (World premiere)

-The Blue Bride by Barak Marshall (World premiere)
+The Blue Brides by Barak Marshall (World premiere)

-as well as Alejandro Cerrudo, Lickety-Split and Nacho Duato, Jardi Tancat
+as well as Lickety-Split, Alejandro Cerrudo and Jardi Tancat, Nacho Duato

 One year after the sensational success of their debut production RENAISSANCE, the Gauthier Dance JUNIORS are following up with a second programme of their own, consisting of two world premieres, two tried-and-tested classics of contemporary dance and a brand-new podcast format hosted by Eric Gauthier.
 Originally, the title of the concept evening was supposed to be Something old something new something borrowed something blue, like the Anglo-Saxon lucky charm dress code for wedding gowns.
 And indeed, each of the four pieces refers to one of the four lucky features.
 Together they may bring the Gauthier Dance JUNIORS good luck for their future in dance!